 Conflict in a relationship is not necessarily a signal that the relationship is doomed.
 In fact, studies have shown that it’s not the amount of arguments a couple has but how people argue which determines whether or not a relationship will succeed or fail.
 Dr John Gottman is a world-renowned relationship researcher and therapist who is famously able to predict (with astonishing accuracy) which relationships will succeed and which will fail after observing a couple discussing a heated topic for just 15 minutes.
 He suggests that there are four communication habits that spell disaster for any relationship.

 If you are locked in battle with your significant other, it’s worth knowing what Gottman refers to as “The Four Horsemen of the Apocalypse” and doing your best to avoid falling into these unhelpful relationship patterns:

-Criticism is different from complaining in that rather than focusing on a specific behaviour, it takes the form of broad generalisations about their character Expressing a complaint is healthy in a relationship but when you start using statements such as “You always….” or “You never…”, you’re falling into the trap of criticism.
+Criticism is different from complaining in that rather than focusing on a person’s behaviour, it takes the form of broad generalisations about their character.
+Expressing a complaint is healthy in a relationship but when you start using generalisations such as “You always….” or “You never…”.
 When you attack your partner’s personality or character, that is criticism, not a complaint.
 We’re all guilty of being a little critical at times, but when criticism becomes pervasive, it erodes the quality of your connection.

-Try to raise your points with specific examples of problem behaviours rather than resorting to generalisations.
+Try to raise your points with specific examples of behaviours you consider to be problematic (and why).
 Avoid launching into an attack on your partner by expressing your needs in a positive way.
 Remind yourself that attacking your partner’s character is a fast way to escalate an argument and will not likely lead to the resolution of the issue.

 To avoid acting in contempt, focus on your partner’s positive qualities and the common ground that you share.
 Remember the reasons you are together in the first place and try to focus on the issue you are discussing rather than attacking your partner’s sense of self.